Bounding Membership Inference: Background

 \subsection{Membership Inference}

-\citet{shokri2017membership} introduced a MI attack against DNNs, which leveraged shadow models (models with the same architecture as the target model) trained on similar data in order to train a classifier which, given the outputs of a model on a data point, predicts if the model was trained on that data point or not.
+\citet{shokri2017membership} introduced an MI attack against DNNs, which leveraged shadow models (models with the same architecture as the target model) trained on similar data in order to train a classifier which, given the outputs of a model on a data point, predicts if the model was trained on that point or not.
 Since the introduction of this initial attack, the community has proposed several improved and variations of the original MI attack \citep{ yeom2018privacy, salem2018ml,sablayrolles2019white,truex2019demystifying, jayaraman2020revisiting, maini2021dataset,choquette2021label}.

-\citet{nasr2021adversary} demonstrated that current analysis of DP can not be significantly improved, and further privacy improvements will be in understanding how DP bounds privacy attacks.
+As mentioned previously, \citet{nasr2021adversary} demonstrated that current analysis of DP-SGD can not be significantly improved, and so further privacy improvements will be in understanding how DP bounds privacy attacks.
 MI attacks are currently the main practical threat to the privacy of the data used to train DNNs.
 Hence, tighter bounds on MI attacks when using DP would help entities reason about what DP parameters to train with; this is particularly relevant when stronger DP guarantees are known to also reduce performance and fairness \citep{bagdasaryan2019differential}.

 In our paper, we will work with the following (abstract) notion of MI in giving our bounds.
-In particular we define our MI adversary as a function $f$ which takes a set of models $S$ and a data point $\mathbf{x}^*$ to deterministically output either $1$ or $0$, corresponding to whether $\mathbf{x}^*$ was in the dataset $D$ used to train the models in $S$ or not.
-Note the generality of this adversary, as we do not consider how the adversary obtains the function, \ie the adversary can have arbitrary strength.
-Any such adversary will then satisfy the upper and lower bounds we derive in the paper.

-With this definition of our adversary, we have the following definition of positive and negative MI accuracy (which are what we focus on in this paper):
+In particular, we consider MI as a decision problem over the space of models (\ie weights) such that if the model is in a particular set $S$, it predicts $\mathbf{x}^*$ is in the training dataset, else not.
+That is, to every adversary we associate a set $S$.
+We then have the following definitions of its "positive accuracy", \ie accuracy when predicting $\mathbf{x}^*$ is in the training set (also called precision or positive predictive value):